SREB and Alabama

 Helps expand and strengthen schools of nursing to reduce the critical shortage of nurse educators needed to educate the nation’s registered nurses.
 The Council surveys institutions for nursing education trends and shares online graduate nursing courses.

-Nine Alabama institutions are members (listed here with their representatives to the Council):
+As of June 2017, nine Alabama institutions are members (listed here with their representatives to the Council):

 Auburn University: Gregg Newschwander, Dean

-Faulkner State Community College: Jean Graham, Director
+Coastal Alabama Community College: Jean Graham, Director

 Jacksonville State University: Christie Shelton, Dean